CHISQ.DIST Function

 The goodness of Fit or Test of Homogeneity

-The goodness of fit is designed to know whether the variables or observations fit the distribution.
-To arrive at a good decision, our focus will be on data.
-If the data has variables that are not relevant, then the outcomes interpreted will also be irrelevant.
+The goodness of fit is designed to determine whether the variables or observations fit the distribution.
+To arrive at a good decision, our focus will be on the data.
+If the data have irrelevant variables, then the outcomes interpreted will also be irrelevant.

 As said earlier, the goodness of fit considers all the count values of categorical variables and checks whether the variables involved represent the whole population of the simple random sample.